 Document Destruction Service: Whatever Happened To The Paperless Office?

-Document destruction service: sometimes when you are putting your confidential documents into the paper shredder bin – do you ever ask yourself what happened to the paperless office that we were all promised and probably all expected?
-Think about it – how rare is it to see someone reading a newspaper or magazine on the train or bus on your daily commute to work.
-I bet it is almost extinct – with people glued to their iphones and tablets.
-However, for some reason – the standard office has not seen the same transformation.
+Think about it.
+Think about how rare it is to see someone reading a newspaper or magazine on the train or on the bus on your daily commute to work or school nowadays.
+I bet it is almost extinct, with people glued to their mobile phones and tablets.
+However, for some reason, the standard office has not seen the same digital transformation.

 The introduction of electronic communication has been going on for over 50 years.